 - Long sleeve tech shirts to use as a base layer

 - A warm windproof running jacket

 - Winter running socks

-I tend to drink a lot no matter how cold or hot it is anyways, but for some of us it’s different: It may be cold and dry outside, and you might not think that you’re sweating, but you could be losing just as much fluid in the Winter as you do in the Summer.
-Another trick to stay warm while running in the cold is to have an eye on the “feels like” temperature to determine what to wear.
-Especially when wind is present.
+I tend to drink a lot no matter how cold or hot it is anyways, but for some of us it’s different: It may be cold and dry outside, and you might not think that you’re sweating, but you could be losing just as much fluid in the winter as you do in the summer.
+So make sure to hydrate just as good like it’s 80 degrees outside.

 Temperatures below zero